lorto/CNN4SK/README.md

 ### Premise :warning:

-Software and Computing for Nuclear and Subnuclear Physics (UniBO) This project has been inspired by the Super-Kamiokande (SK) neutrino observatory in Japan.
+This project has been inspired by the Super-Kamiokande (SK) neutrino observatory in Japan.
 However, the generator script (generate.py) does not perform a proper, full physical simulation of SK events.
 Instead, it will generate images with some features that resemble real SK event displays.

 The aim of this project is to give a very preliminary answer to the question:

->“*Could CNN architectures such as ResNet50 be used in SK-like neutrino observatories to classify e-like, μ-like, fully contained (FC) and partially contained (PC) events?*”
+>*Could CNN architectures such as ResNet50 be used in SK-like neutrino observatories to classify e-like, μ-like, fully contained (FC) and partially contained (PC) events?*

 Fully contained (FC) events occur when the charged particle from the neutrino interaction remains entirely within the detector.
 The Cherenkov light emitted by the charged particle forms a cone, and its projection on the detector walls creates a ring-like shape.
 In contrast, partially contained (PC) events happen when the charged particle exits the detector.
 In this case, the Cherenkov light produces a filled elliptical shape.